k0besity/Mech105Algorithms/README.md

 *This algorithm takes in a base 10 number and converts it to binary.*

 ## False Position
 *This algorithm uses the root finding technique of false position.
-A function, lower estimate and upper estimate are required.*
+The false position formula makes a straight line between the lower and upper estimates, and then estimates the real root as the root of that straight line.
+A function, lower estimate (must be negative) and upper estimate (must be positive) are required.*

 ## LU Factorization (with partial pivoting)
 *This algorithm takes in a coefficient matrix and then uses LU Factorization with partial pivoting to output the lower (L), upper (U), and pivot (P) matrices.*